akshith312/Stock_Trading-Python-App/README.md

-# Stock Trading Python App
+# Stock Trading Python App — REST API ETL to Snowflake

-This is a simple project I created while learning Python.
+This is a simple project I created while learning about Data Engineering.

+A lightweight Python app that demonstrates extracting market data from the Polygon.io REST API, normalizing JSON responses, and loading results into Snowflake for downstream analysis.
+Built as a learning project to practice API integration, data transformation, and incremental loading patterns — scheduled to run automatically on Windows using Task Scheduler.
 It uses the [Polygon.io](https://polygon.io) API to fetch stock data such as tickers and prices.

+Key features
+- Authenticated Polygon.io API connector with pagination and basic rate-limit handling
+- JSON flattening and simple type/timestamp normalization
+- Bulk load / upsert into Snowflake tables
+- Runnable locally via a .env file and automatable with Windows Task Scheduler

 ## Setup